Chris Noel: Los Angeles Veterans Hospital

 When a group of veterans went on a hunger strike in 1981 at the Los Angeles Veterans Hospital to get better treatment, the Reagan administration asked Noel to act as an intermediary with the veterans.
 Noel helped negotiate an end to the hunger strike.

 Presidential Medal of Freedom

-Because of her lifelong work with troops and veterans, as well as for being shot down in an army helicopter twice over South Vietnam, which with surviving assault attacks in the war caused post-traumatic stress disorder, the Vietnam Veterans of America joined with other groups and individuals to petition for Chris Noel to be awarded the Presidential Medal of Freedom.
+Because of her lifelong work with troops and veterans, as well as for being shot at in an army helicopter twice over South Vietnam, which with surviving assault attacks in the war caused post-traumatic stress disorder, some groups and individuals have petitioned for Chris Noel to be awarded the Presidential Medal of Freedom.

 Film and TV

 Noel began acting started in 1963 on stage in the Broadway play Mister Roberts with Hugh O'Brian, her boyfriend at the time.
 Also in the Mister Roberts play was Will Hutchins, Vincent Gardenia, Tony Mordente, Alan Yorke, Vince O'Brien, Bill Fletcher, John J. Martin, directed by Billy Matthews.
 Noel acting in film started with a role in Soldier in the Rain, with Steve McQueen and included working with Elvis Presley in Girl Happy.
 She also was in Beach Ball with Edd Byrnes, and Cease Fire with Don Johnson.